 Cure Brain Cancer Foundation is the largest dedicated fundraiser for brain cancer research in Australia.
-The Foundation funds a research program that focuses on finding more effective, less invasive new ways to treat the cancer.
+The Foundation funds research programs at Children’s Cancer Institute that focus on finding more effective, less invasive new ways to treat the childhood brain cancer.

 The Live for Lily Foundation fundraise in memory of Lily Hester who lost her battle with childhood cancer in 2013, to support the delivery of the national Zero Childhood Cancer personalised medicine program being led by Children’s Cancer Institute.

 The Olivia Lambert Foundation, now wound up, transferred all residual funds to support a Research Team Leader at Children’s Cancer Institute, in memory of courageous Olivia Lambert who tragically passed away from aggressive neuroblastoma after a brave six-year battle.
 This funding will allow the Research Team Leader to explore newer safer methods of drug delivery in honour of Olivia.

 The Profield Foundation is a long-term partner that provides funding to establish a unique drug discovery program aimed at developing better and safer drugs for childhood cancer – in particular, neuroblastoma.

 The RCD Foundation supports brain matters in the areas of cancer research, care and development in memory of the ‘awesome’ Robert ‘Connor’ Dawes.
 After Connor lost a 16-month battle to ependymoma, the fund was created to keep his ‘Aeternum Fortis’ (eternal strength) spirit alive.

 The Reuben Pelerman Benevolent Foundation funds our Minimal Residual Disease (MRD) Group, which focuses on examining acute lymphoblastic leukaemia (ALL) samples using advanced molecular diagnostic techniques.